Tuesday, March 10, 2026

 MANHATTAN

-✅ The <#> operator maps to negated dot product (DOT metric in VECTOR_DISTANCE).
-The negation means that more similar vectors have a lower (more negative) value, so ORDER BY ASC still returns the most similar first.
-The non-negated INNER_PRODUCT scalar function returns a higher value for more-similar vectors.
+✅ The <#> operator maps to negated dot product.
+The negation means that more similar vectors have a lower value, so ORDER BY ASC still returns the most similar first.

 Q3.
 An unconstrained VECTOR column (no parameters specified) has which key limitation in production?